cfernandesFEUP/GEARpie/README.md

 The rigid load sharing model implemented on the software is descibed in [1].
 If a load sharing result is provided (for example a FEM result though a text file, k=f(meshing position)) the stiffness is considered for all the calculations.

-The power loss models are described on [2-5] Both the Ohlendorf and Wimmer gear loss factor are provided.
+The power loss models are described in [2-5].
+The Ohlendorf and Wimmer gear loss factor are implemented.

 The mesh generation was used to create the FEM thermal model described in [8-9] The mesh is also useful for use in any Finite Element Analysis ( tested in Abaqus and CalculiX).